ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

-Similar to [my previous blogpost](/life/2018/09/04/my-year-in-commits/), this is a highly-personal essay on my journey, but I hope that a few nuggets of wisdom and insight will surface as you read through my stories and reflections.
+Similar to [my previous blogpost](/life/2018/09/04/my-year-in-commits/), this is a highly-personal essay on my journey, but I hope that a few nuggets of insight will surface as you read through my stories and reflections.

 ## The soba story